 Diversity Pathway Programming

 In addition to researching many types of diversity pathway programs, we operate two pathway programs.

-- Doris Duke Conservation Scholars Program.
-We are home to the Doris Duke Conservation Scholars Program at Yale.
-The program was housed at the University of Michigan from 2016-2020.
-It moved to Yale in fall 2020.
-The program provides two summers of internship opportunities to undergraduates who are historically underrepresented in the conservation field.
-The Scholars usually spend one summer conducting research with professors and research scientists and the second summer interning in an environmental nonprofit.
+- Yale Conservation Scholars - Early Leadership Initiative.
+We are home to the Yale Conservation Scholars Program at Yale School of the Environment.
+The program provides one to three summers of internship opportunities to undergraduates who are historically underrepresented in the conservation field.
+The Scholars spend the summer interning in an environmental nonprofit, research organization, or governmental organization.
 About a fourth of our program participants pursue graduate degrees.

 - Environmental Fellows Program.
 We also direct the Environmental Fellows Program.
 The program was housed at the University of Michigan from 2016-2020.
 It moved to Yale in fall 2020.
 The program provides a summer internship to master’s and doctoral students who are historically underrepresented in the environmental sector.
 Fellows do internships in environmental grantmaking foundations or environmental nonprofits around the country.

 We organize a national event, the annual New Horizons in Conservation Conference.
 The conference is a gathering of students and professionals of color in the environmental field as well as Whites who are interested in learning more about and advancing diversity practices in their organizations.
 Almost 900 people from around the world participated in the 2021 conference.
 The next New Horizons in Conservation Conference will be held in April, 2022, on the Yale Campus in New Haven, Connecticut.
 There will be an online component to the next conference.